MartinTomis/Lane_detection/README.md

 ###Camera Calibration

 ####1.
 Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

+I first calibrated the camera using 20 chessboard images for calibration.
+It turned out that not all images had 9x6 corners (because some of the images are cut-off close to the last corner).
+So the final calibration matrix is computed using 17 images.

+Using information about these images, cv2.calibrateCamera() is used to calculate distortion coefficients and some other outputs required to calculate undistorted images.
+I do this in "perspective_transform" function, using  cv2.undistort() function.

 The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).